nachodejuan/50-days-of-data-analysis/README.md

 # 50-days-of-data-analysis

-50 days of data analysis with Python
+During these 50 days, I will share different exercises and data analysis techniques using the main libraries in Python such as NumPy, Pandas, Matplotlib, and Seaborn.